satya-janghu/crm-tool/README.md

 Frontend
 Built with React.js for a responsive, modern UI.
 Backend
-Backend logic using a lightweight framework compatible with SQLite (e.g., Flask, FastAPI, or Node.js with Express).
+Backend logic using Flask with SQLite
 REST API for frontend-backend communication.
 Database
 SQLite for: